heyyy-sebastian/switch-n-play/readme.md

 - "Like Us on Facebook" button

 ###Members Page
-7/12/2016 Hailey is going to try to finish this page by EOW
 - Pop-Up functionality for bio paragraph: should slide up over image on click
 - [DONE] Add list of former/founding members
 - Add current performer bios